redis/redis-doc/commands/spop.md

 ## Distribution of returned elements

 Note that this command is not suitable when you need a guaranteed uniform distribution of the returned elements.
 For more information about the algorithms used for SPOP, look up both the Knuth sampling and Floyd sampling algorithms.

+## Count argument extension

+Redis 3.2 will be the first version where an optional `count` argument can be passed to `SPOP` in order to retrieve multiple elements in a single call.
+The implementation is already available in the `unstable` branch.